Berumen History, Family Crest & Coats of Arms

 Early Notables of the Berumen family (pre 1700)

-Migration of the Berumen family to the New World and Oceana
+Migration of the Berumen family

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Berumen were among those contributors: John Berryman who arrived in Virginia in 1663; and Robert Berryman, who came to Virginia in 1718.